 During the year we have theme days and weeks, which allow children to develop their skills in a more focused way.
 There are also educational trips that reinforce learning taking place in the classroom.
 We have visits from a range of experts in their field -for example, musicians, historians and artists.

 Reading is high profile and books are celebrated in school.
 Individual reading books in Foundation Stage and Key Stage 1 are banded by phonic phases.
 Children can choose a book from the band to which they are directed by their class teacher.
 These books are from a range of reading schemes.
 Individual reading books in Key Stage 2 are chosen by children from an extensive range of fiction and non-fiction in our school library.
 When necessary children are directed to banded books, ‘quick reads’ or appropriately challenging books.

 Phonics is an important aspect in developing early reading skills.
 At Thringstone Primary School we follow the systematic synthetic phonics programme from Phonics International.
 This programme has been validated by the DfE.

-Please click the buttons below to see the Year Group curriculum overview and 2020 -21 framework
+Please click the buttons below to see the topics covered and the year group curriculum overview and 2022-23 framework